- Why should I create zApps?

 Yes.
 However, by sharing your sQuizya login details with another person, you violate sQuizya’s Terms of Service, which is why an easier and safer way of collaborating on zApps has been formulated.

-Using the 'Transfer My Work' function, you can transfer zApps from one account to another, which makes them available in the Work in Progress library of the second account.
+By using the 'Transfer' function under account settings, you can transfer zApps from one account to another, which makes them available in zApp creator under the Existing zAapps/Existing Books tabs.

 This enables two or more authors to individually compile zApps within their own sQuizya accounts then transfer them to one account and import the contents into a single zApp.